AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 You can also create an email  with existing content:

-- You can convert an HTML content.[Learn more](../../designing/using/quick-start.md#converting-an-html-content)
+- You can convert an HTML content.
+[Learn more](../../designing/using/quick-start.md#converting-an-html-content)
-- You can import an existing content.[Learn more](../../designing/using/quick-start.md#compatibility-mode)
+- You can import an existing content.
+[Learn more](../../designing/using/quick-start.md#compatibility-mode)

 ## Without existing content {#without-existing-content}